Archomeda/lightfx-extender/README.md

 devices.
 It also adds some small extra features for specific games that have one or more extra APIs.

+## Installation
+Download the newest version of LightFX Extender from the releases tab and unzip `LightFX.dll` to the game folder where you want to have LightFX Extender.
+Upon starting that game, LightFX Extender should load up and place itself in the notification area next to the clock on your taskbar.
+Right-click on the icon and enable the devices that you want to have LightFX Extender support for.

+For advanced configuration, please check the file `settings.json` in the configuration folder (`%APPDATA%\LightFX Extender`) or right-click on the icon in your taskbar and choose *Open configuration folder*.

+### Updating
+LightFX Extender has support for automatic updates.
+However, there is always a possibility that this might fail.
+If this happens, just follow the instructions under *Installation*.
+If you want to disable automatic updates, open `settings.json` within the configuration folder (see *Installation*) and change the entry `AutoUpdatesEnabled` to `false`.

+## Support
-## Hardware support
+### Hardware
 - Logitech keyboards and mice with LEDs through Logitech Gaming Software 8.57.145 or higher
 - Lightpack devices through a recent version of Prismatik (or similar hardware and software that support the same API)

-## Extended support for games
+### Extended game features
-- Guild Wars 2 through the officially supported Mumble Link API (change color based on your PvP/WvW team upon entering map or switching PvP teams)
+- Guild Wars 2 through the officially supported Mumble Link API (pulse color based on your PvP/WvW team upon entering map or switching PvP teams)

 ## Contribute